-The certificate in auditing is for those students interested in gaining the background necessary to prepare for the United States Uniform CPA exam or CIA exam but who are not interested in participating in a masters-degree program.
+applied to a certificate.
+Certificates are offered in the following areas: auditing, forensic accounting and taxation.
+Auditing Certificate (16 quarter credit hours): The certificate in auditing is for those students interested in gaining the background necessary to prepare for the United States Uniform CPA exam or CIA exam but who are not interested in participating in a masters-degree program.
 Four courses are required for completion of the certificate in auditing.
-Students must successfully complete the following courses:

-MSA 614 Auditing and Assurance I (4)

-MSA 615 Auditing and Assurance II (4)

-MSA 616 Information System Auditing (4)

-MSA 617 Internal Auditing (4)

-Forensic Accounting Certificate (16 credits):

-The certificate in forensic accounting is for those students interested in gaining the background The information contained on this page is from the 2013-2014 Graduate Catalog and is valid until August 1, 2014.

-necessary to prepare for the CPA exam or CFE exam but who are not interested in participating in a masters-degree program.
+Students must successfully complete the following courses: MSA 614 Auditing and Assurance I (4) MSA 615 Auditing and Assurance II (4) MSA 616 Information System Auditing (4) MSA 617 Internal Auditing (4) Forensic Accounting Certificate (16 quarter credit hours): The certificate in forensic accounting is for those students interested in gaining the background necessary to prepare for the CPA exam or CFE exam but who are not interested in participating in a masters-degree program.
 Four courses are required for completion of the certificate in forensic accounting.
-Students must successfully complete the following courses: MSA 606 Forensic Accounting MSA 607 Fraud Examination MSA 609 Computer Fraud MSA 608 Fraud and the Legal Environment Taxation Certificate (16 credits):

-This certificate is designed to provide students with an in-depth understanding of U.S. federal income tax law as it relates to corporations, partnerships and other legal entities.
-Students must successfully complete the following courses: MSA 623 Taxation of Corporations and Shareholders (4) MSA 624 Federal Tax Research (4) MSA 625 Federal Taxation and Partnerships (4) MSA 512 Federal Taxation (4) or MSA 605 Tax Influences on Decision Making (4) Policies:

-The M.S. in Accountancy curriculum includes 16 courses, 13 required and three electives, totaling 64 quarter credit hours.
+Students must successfully complete the following courses: MSA 606 Forensic Accounting MSA 607 Fraud Examination MSA 609 Computer Fraud MSA 608 Fraud and the Legal Environment Taxation Certificate (16 quarter credit hours): This certificate is designed to provide students with an in-depth understanding of U.S. federal income tax law as it relates to corporations, partnerships and other legal entities.
+Students must successfully complete the following courses: MSA 623 Taxation of Corporations and Shareholders (4) MSA 624 Federal Tax Research (4) MSA 625 Federal Taxation and Partnerships (4) MSA 512 Federal Taxation (4) OR MSA 605 Tax Influences on Decision-Making (4) Policies: The M.S. in Accountancy curriculum includes 16 courses, 13 required and three electives, totaling 64 quarter credit hours.
 Course substitutions and waivers for Foundation level courses may be determined by the M.S. in Accountancy Program Director, on a case-by-case basis.
 Demonstration of a graduate degree, a professional certificate (such as Certified Public Accountant) or extensive undergraduate completion of equivalent coursework at a 3.0 or higher grade point average is required for any Accountancy course substitution/waiver or transfer.
 Each of the 13 required courses are offered year round.
-Traditional, evening Accountancy classes typically meet one evening per week, from 6:30-9:30 p.m. and are scheduled on a quarter systems that lasts 10 weeks.
+Traditional, evening Accountancy classes typically meet one evening per week, from 6:30-9:30 p.m. and are scheduled on a quarter systems The information contained on this page is from the 2014-2015 Graduate Catalog and is valid until August 1, 2015.

+that lasts 10 weeks.
 Selected courses are offered on the weekend each quarter for those students whose professional commitments make it difficult to attend weekday courses.
 Accountancy courses require individual academic work and team projects.
 M.S. in Accountancy students are required to successfully complete the 13 required courses plus three elective courses, at a 3.0 or higher cumulative grade point average.
 Elective courses are offered at least once a year, and advanced academic planning is recommended to incorporate preferred electives.
 The M.S. in Accountancy Program requires basic skills in computer software programs (such as knowledge of Microsoft Word and PowerPoint) and spreadsheet (Microsoft Excel) development are required.
 Most classes require significant written and verbal presentations.
 Completion of case analyses by teams is frequently required, to enhance your skills in team effectiveness and professional presentations.
 Ability to work collaboratively in teams is required.
 The Graduate Course Schedule is posted on the Benedictine University website.
 M.S. in Accountancy students wishing to take three or more M.S. in Accountancy courses per quarter require approval from the M.S. in Accountancy Program Director.